 ****Applicants who have already attained a bachelor's degree are exempt from these course requirements.

 Admission to the LVN-RN program, beginning with the NSG 64/65 transition courses, is granted on a first come, first serve basis.
 Applicants are added to a wait list in order of qualified eligibility by the Nursing Department.
 Beginning for the Spring 2016 transition courses, the LVN-RN program will be moving to a lottery with the majority of available seats going to students that have applied the most times.
-Applications for the Spring 2016 program will be available May 1, 2015 and due August 31, 2015.
+Applications for the Fall 2016 program will be available December 1, 2015 and due February 28, 2016.

 Go to Applications for information about: